 It was an incredible life opportunity!

-I’m sharing with you my favorite items to have in a yoga practice!
+Below, I’m sharing my favorite items I use in my yoga practice.

 Your hands don’t slide around!
 The mat is comfortable and grippy.

-Plus, the Jade brand prides itself on being a sustainable brand.
+Plus, Jade prides itself on being a sustainable brand.
 I like how they plant a tree for every mat purchased.

-If going to a hot yoga class, lay a Lululemon Athletica or Manduka eQua yoga towel over the mat to keep from slipping.
+If going to a hot yoga class, lay a Manduka eQua yoga towel over the mat to keep from slipping.

-Hot yoga trick: lay your yoga mat towel over your mat, splash the hands and feet area with a bit of water to get an extra grip!
+Hot yoga tip: lay your yoga mat towel over your mat, splash the hands and feet area with a bit of water to get an extra grip.